Please follow & like us :)

 Aside from the cookies mentioned above, if you are looking for more Italian cookie recipes, you can’t overlook the jam filled Pizzicati or chocolate covered Italian Butter cookies.
 Both are tender, delicious and a hit with the kids.
 Then there are traditional Christmas favorites like soft and cakey Anginetti, Ricotta Cookies and Lemon Ricotta cookies.
 Any or all of these classic Italian cookies are perfect for any occasion.

-I love to get your feedback so if you tried this recipe for Italian Sesame Cookies or any other recipes on this website, please leave me a comment below.
-I hope you enjoy our recipes and look forward to hearing from you!
+I love to get your feedback, so if you try this recipe for Italian Sesame Cookies or any other recipe on this website, please leave me a comment below.
+I hope you enjoy our recipes, and I look forward to hearing from you!

 Sesame Cookies – Italian Biscotti Reginelle